serrif/website/main/docs/about.md

 ### For student council treasurer...
 The lifetime experience of working in journalism, coupled with working in the financial sector for a significant period of time, affirms the concept that Brian Krebs is the most suitable candidate for EHS' student council 'treasurer' position.

-*"I have worked with (Brian) Krebs, and his overall knowledge of security -- along with finance -- has been proven invaluable by his work." -Reynolds.*
+*"I have worked with (Brian) Krebs, and his overall knowledge of security -- along with finance -- has been proven invaluable by his work." -Richard.*
 {: .usa-font-lead }

 ### For humanity...
 Krebs is a family man, with a wife and kids; and, while devoted to his work, does not disregard those he cares for.
 Brian has an outstanding compass of logic and political precision; for being loyal, while remaining bipartisan.
 He's the product of civility, cordial attitude, and competence.

+*"I may stand (as a) witness to this man's amazing morality, and sense of self-awareness.
+For the good of the nation, it's best he run it." -Dennis.*